1moses1/demo-helm-chart/README.md

 Holds all the templated Kubernetes manifests that are rendered using Helm.

 #### `deployment.yaml`
-Defines the `Deployment` object that launches the NGINX pods.
+Defines the `Deployment` object that launches the NGINX pods and includes:
+- Liveness and readiness probes
+- Service account usage

 #### `service.yaml`
 Defines the `Service` object that exposes the NGINX app internally within the cluster.

+#### `hpa.yaml`
+Defines a `HorizontalPodAutoscaler` resource for autoscaling based on CPU.

+#### `serviceaccount.yaml`
+Creates a `ServiceAccount` bound to the pod for secure access control.

 #### `_helpers.tpl`
 Contains reusable Helm template functions for naming and labeling Kubernetes objects.